-Khor Fakkan cruise port is part of the Khorfakkan port - one of the world's largest container cargo shipping ports.
-It is located on the UAE's Indian Ocean coast (along Gulf of Oman).
-At only about 3 hours driving distance from the port are located the country's main (largest) cities - Sharjah (metro population around 1,4 million), and the port cities Dubai (capital) and Abu Dhabi, all on the coast of the Persian Gulf (aka Arabian Gulf).
+Port Khor Fakkan is ranked one of the world's largest containership / cargo ports.
+It is located on UAE's Indian Ocean coast and along Gulf of Oman.
+At about 3 hours driving distance from the cruise port are located the country's largest cities - Sharjah (metro population around 1,4 million) and the port cities Dubai (capital) and Abu Dhabi on the Persian Gulf (aka Arabian Gulf).

-The Khorfakkan port's strategic location (on the main east-west shipping routes) makes it preferable for transiting cargo and cruise passenger lines requiring easy access to the UAE.
-Khor Fakkan has population of around 34,000, ranking it the UAE's second largest east coast city - following Fujairah (metro population around 152,000).
+Port's strategic location (on the main east-west shipping trade routes) makes it preferable for cargo and cruise ship passenger shippping requiring easy access to UAE.
+Khor Fakkan has population around 35,000, ranking it UAE's second largest city (after Fujairah).

-- Near Khor Fakkan is located the 4-stared "Oceanic Hotel" (beach resort).
+- City's main landmark is Jabal Javi Mountain.
+Near is located the 4-stared "Oceanic Hotel" (beach resort).
 Al Wurrayah Falls (water falls) are at approx 4,5 km (3 ml) to the north of the resort.

-- Rifaisa Dam is another popular tourist place located in the mountains.
+- Rifaisa Dam is another popular tourist attraction located in the mountains.
 It was built over a village.
 When the water is still, you can see the tops of the flooded houses.

-- The Port Authority (Sharjah Ports) also handles Port Khalid (in Sharjah) and Mina Al Hamriya Port (in Dubai).
+- Sharjah Ports Authority also manages Port Khalid (in Sharjah) and Mina Al Hamriya Port (in Dubai).

-- The list of other UAE cruise ports also includes the Sir Bani Yas Island (private resort destination for MSC and Costa cruise ship passengers).
+- The list of other UAE cruise ports also includes Sir Bani Yas Island - private resort destination for MSC and Costa cruise ship passengers).

-The Sharjah is the UAE's 3rd largest and most populous city.
+Sharjah is UAE's 3rd largest and most populous city.
 It is part of the Dubai-Sharjah-Ajman (DSA) metro area, with total population of around 5,3 million people.

 - In 1971 was discovered the Mubarak oilfield (near Abu Musa Island).
 In 1981 the reserves started to dwindle, Soon was discovered an onshore gas field.